lunayuehuang/MSE544-HyperDrive/README.md

     cd cgcnn
     ```
    In cgcnn directory, you have a main.py file, this the main model training file for cgcnn.
 Open this file using your VScode/Open file, or any editor you prefer.
-2. In main.py we first need to import azureml library so that certain function.
-To make our file more consistant, please at the follwing two linse starting at line 20 of the 'main.py' file right after all the other imports:
+2. In main.py we first need to import azureml library so we have access to certain function.
+To make our file more consistant, please add the follwing two linse starting at line 20 of the 'main.py' file right after all the other imports:
     ```
     from azureml.core import Run
     run = Run.get_context()
     ```
     The 'run' variable will represent the run of your hyperdrive experiment and 'get_context' will return the current context for logging metrics.
-We will be looking at specifically the mean absolute error (see next step).
+We will be looking specifically at the mean absolute error (see next step).
-3. Then, we need to indicate what the metrics for us to track which sets of hyperparameters perform the best.
-In this experiment, we choose mae to be the metrics to optimize.
-In the main.py, search where best_mae_error is defined, the line looks like ```best_mae_error = min(mae_error, best_mae_error)```, right after that add the following line right before the 'else' statement
+3. Next, we will indicate which metrics we wish to track in order to find the best performing set of hyperparameters; in this experiment, we will optimize the MAE metric.
+In the main.py, find where best_mae_error is defined, the line looks like ```best_mae_error = min(mae_error, best_mae_error)```, right after that, and immediately before the 'else' statement, add the following line:
     ```
     run.log("MAE", np.float(mae_error.item()))
     ```